-I got an interesting question the other day on why the call to action after Customer Discovery is “Signup Now” versus “Buy Now”.
-If you’ve got a problem and solution that resonates with a prospect, why not charge them right away?
+The other day, I got an interesting question on why the call to action after Customer Discovery is “Signup Now” versus “Buy Now.”
+If you’ve got a problem and solution that resonates with a prospect, why not charge them immediately?

-First, there is a big difference between describing/demoing a solution and delivering on one.
+First, there is a big difference between describing/demoing a solution and delivering one.
 Customers have come to expect a try-before-I-buy period.
-But more importantly, you can only build a sustainable business on the basis of repeated value creation for the customer which requires time.
+But more importantly, you can only build a sustainable business based on repeated value creation for the customer, which requires time.

 The most indicative (and universal) measure of building something people want is retention.

-I’ve written about some of my early woes even getting our product installed.
-Technical issues aside, we had to deal with several non-obvious usability issues (at the time) that rendered the product DOA — such as presenting the user with a scary unsigned installer, or not auto-launching the product after install.
-The real challenge though, was that most users didn’t readily report such errors despite there being three on-page ways for getting in touch with us.
-They simply dismissed the application and moved on.
+I’ve written about some of my early woes, even getting our product installed.
+Technical issues aside, we had to deal with several non-obvious usability issues (at the time) that rendered the product DOA — such as presenting the user with a scary unsigned installer or not auto-launching the product after installation.
+The real challenge, though, was that most users didn’t readily report such errors despite there being three on-page ways to get in touch with us.
+They dismissed the application and moved on.
 The burden of figuring out what went wrong in all these cases fell on us.

 Here are some techniques we use to troubleshoot our trials:

 Pick the right length for a trial period

 The length of the trial period needs to balance against providing adequate time for the customer to experience your product while still staying engaged in the buying process.
 This, of course, is product-dependent but I feel 14 days or 30 days is about the right time window.